-In the review of selected employee satisfaction survey results regarding Facility leaders, the OIG noted that the executive leadership team members scores were generally higher than the VHA and Facility averages and that employees appear generally satisfied with Facility leaders.
-In the review of selected patient experience survey results regarding Facility leaders, the OIG noted that the Facility's scores were below the Veterans Health Administration (VHA) average and that the Facility leaders had implemented processes and plans to improve patient experiences.
+In the review of selected employee and patient survey results regarding Facility leaders, the OIG noted employee satisfaction and patient care rating scores generally higher than the Veterans Health Administration (VHA) average.
+Facility leaders appeared actively engaged with employees and patients and had implemented processes and plans to maintain and improve patient experiences.

-The OIG recognizes that the Strategic Analytics for Improvement and Learning (SAIL) model has limitations for identifying all areas of clinical risk but is "a way to understand the similarities and differences between the top and bottom performers" within VHA.1 Although the leadership team was knowledgeable about selected SAIL metrics, the leaders should continue to take actions to improve performance of the Quality of Care and Efficiency metrics likely contributing to the current "3-Star" rating.
+The OIG recognizes that the Strategic Analytics for Improvement and Learning (SAIL) model has limitations for identifying all areas of clinical risk but is "a way to understand the similarities and differences between the top and bottom performers" within VHA.
+Although the leadership team was knowledgeable about selected SAIL metrics, the leaders should continue to take actions to improve care and maintain performance of the Quality of Care and Efficiency metrics likely contributing to the improvement from the previous "2-Star" to the current "3-Star" rating.

-Additionally, the OIG reviewed accreditation agency findings, sentinel events,2 and disclosures of adverse patient events, and identified the presence of organizational risk factors that may contribute to future issues of noncompliance and/or lapses in patient safety unless corrective processes are implemented and continuously monitored.
+Additionally, the OIG reviewed accreditation agency findings, sentinel events, 2 disclosures of adverse patient events, and Patient Safety Indicator data and did not identify any substantial organizational risk factors.